VertebrateResequencing/wr/.docs/nextflow/gaps.md

   output functions. `println` in process scripts is converted to `echo` for shell execution, but none are available as callable Groovy functions in expressions or closures.
+- `env(name)` — returns the value of an environment variable from the launch environment.
+New in Nextflow 25.04.
+Different from `Channel.env` (a channel factory).
+May appear in config files and parameter defaults.
 - `sendMail(...)` — send email notifications from pipeline code.
 - `sleep(ms)` — pause execution.